Security & disclosure policy

 ✓ VALID signature on <file>

 If a signature does not verify, do not trust the file.
-A failed verification means either the file has been altered since signing, or the file was not signed by the published Jelleo platform key.
+A failed verification means either the file has been altered since signing, or the file was not signed by the published Jelleo key.
 Either case warrants a direct report to security@jelleo.com.

 Bug bounty